NOW CELEBRATING OUR TENTH ANNIVERSARY!

-Welcome to Jewish Fiction .net, currently the only English-language journal, either in print or online, devoted exclusively to the publishing of Jewish fiction.
+Welcome to Jewish Fiction .net, the only English-language journal, either in print or online, devoted exclusively to the publishing of Jewish fiction.
 We showcase the finest contemporary writing on Jewish themes (either written in, or translated into, English), and provide an online community for writers and readers of Jewish fiction from around the world.
-Unique among all English-language Jewish journals globally because of our exclusive focus on publishing fiction, we are very proud to fill this niche within the international Jewish literary community.

-As the editor of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from around the globe, thus allowing readers to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
-I also view Jewish Fiction .net is completely independent of any organization or funding body, relying entirely on donations from its readers, and we are proud that with our readers' support we are able to keep our journal free of charge and therefore accessible to all.
+As the founder and editor-in-chief of Jewish Fiction .net, I see this journal as a means to bring together in one place first-rate Jewish fiction from around the globe, thus allowing readers to experience simultaneously the rich diversity that exists within Jewish culture and the core elements that unite us.
+Jewish Fiction .net is completely independent of any organization or funding body, relying entirely on donations from its readers, and we are proud that with our readers' support we are able to keep our journal free of charge and therefore accessible to all.

 About The Editor - Dr. Nora Gold